vectordotdev/timber-elixir/README.md

 <details><summary><strong>How is Timber different?</strong></summary><p>

 1. **No lock-in**.
 Timber is just _better_ logging.
-There is no special API and no risk of vendor lock-in.
+There are no agents or special APIs.
+This means no risk of vendor lock-in, code debt, or performance issues.
 2. **Data quality.** Instead of relying on parsing alone, Timber ships libraries that structure and augment your logs from _within_ your application.
 Improving your log data at the source.
 3. **Human readability.** Structuring your logs doesn't have to mean losing readability.
 Instead,